Current UB Students, Faculty & Staff will be able to enjoy modified services and programming from UB Recreation on North and South Campus.

 Intramural Sports offers a wide variety of activities for our students, faculty, staff, alumni and the community.
 We cater to the needs of the competitive spirit in our patrons by providing safe and structured sports leagues.
 While we do keep track of wins and losses and declare a champion at the end of it all, it is important to keep in mind that the most important aspect we offer is fun!

 The University at Buffalo Recreation department is an essential component to the overall mission of the University at Buffalo.
 Its mission is to provide the students, faculty, staff and recreation permit holders with an enjoyable and positive intramural experience in an organized and competitive environment.
 While the game atmosphere is often competitive, ensuring participant safety, providing a fun, social atmosphere and promoting sportsmanlike behavior among participants, spectators and team followers are our primary concerns.
 The game atmosphere should remain good-natured at all times.
 Participants shall maintain good sportsmanship throughout their participation in all facets of the Intramural program.

-In consideration of being permitted to use the facilities and equipment of Recreation & Intramural Sports, we require a copy of the players ID, a signed waiver and a $25 payment (cash, credit card, or check) for a semester-long Intramural Sports Permit.
+In consideration of being permitted to use the facilities and equipment of Recreation & Intramural Sports, for a semester-long Intramural Sports Permit, we require: